-For general cleaning, use mild, soapy water and a soft, damp cloth, then dry with a clean, dry cloth, or use or use Motorcraft Dash & Vinyl Cleaner (ZC-38-A) or Motorcraft Ultra-Clear Spray Glass Cleaner (ZC-23).
+For general cleaning, use mild, soapy water and a soft, damp cloth, then dry with a clean, dry cloth; or Motorcraft Ultra-Clear Spray Glass Cleaner (ZC-23).

 For removal of fine scuffs and scratches, use Scotch-Britet Microfiber Cloth or cheese cloth along with Motorcraft Premium Liquid Wax (ZC-53-A), Motorcraft Paint Sealant (ZC-45), or Motorcraft Custom Clear Coat Polish (ZC-8-A).
 Note: Removal of deep scuffs and scratches should be performed by an authorized dealer or an experienced repair facility.